Khloe Kardashian Covers Nipples With Hearts And Wants To Wed Tristan Thompson

 A photo posted by Celebrity Hairstylist (@jenatkinhair) on

-The hair stylist captioned the photo with, “Back w my little A1 from Day 1 @khloekardashian @joycebonelli #jenatkinhair @goodamerican @revengebody” alongside with two emoji hearts.
+The hair stylist captioned the photo with, “Back w my little A1 from Day 1 @khloekardashian @joycebonelli #jenatkinhair @goodamerican @revengebody” along with two heart emojis.

 The 32-year-old star had her trademark blonde hair ironed straight and her makeup was heavily dramatic, deciding to go for a smokey eye look with black eyeliner and glossy red lipstick on her bee-stung lips.
 She accessorized her glam look with a necklace that bears a cross pendant.